 Conservation Reserve Enhancement Program (CREP)

 CREP is a voluntary program aimed to retire environmentally sensitive land.
-It is a combination of the Conservation Reserve Program (CRP) and a perpetual easement through the Reinvest in Minnesota program (RIM).
-Someone enrolled in this program receives 14-15 years of annual CRP payments, plus a RIM easement payment.
+It is a combination of the Conservation Reserve Program (CRP) and the Reinvest in Minnesota program (RIM).

 CREP applications are part of a ranking process across the state.
-If your proposed property meets the cut off scores, your property could be selected into the CREP program.
-Once accepted, the land is still owned by you and is NOT public land.
+If the acres entered into an application for the CREP program rank high enough your property could be accepted.
+If accepted, the land is still owned by you and is NOT public land.
 CREP easements are not open to public hunting or public recreation.

-If you are interested in the program, please stop in or call our office
+If you are interested in this program, please stop in or call our office.